On today’s date in 1603, French explorer Samuel Champlain set sail on his first voyage to Canada.

 “Having gained information about the country around he returned to France.”

-He returned to the North American colony of New France in 1620, when he was appointed lieutenant to the Duke of Montmorency and spent the rest of his life trying to improve the territory rather than simply explore it.
+He later returned to the North American colony of New France in 1620, when he was appointed lieutenant to the Duke of Montmorency and spent the rest of his life trying to improve the territory rather than simply explore it.

 By the time of his death, the first Québécois settlers were beginning to arrive in New France.
 More than 100 years later, in 1763, France ceded New France (excluding the islands of Saint Pierre and Miquelon) to Great Britain and Spain at the Treaty of Paris, which ended the Seven Years’ War.